-Setup: There will be weekly talks Wednesdays 4-6pm at Eckhart 202.
+Setup: There will be weekly talks Wednesdays 4-6pm at Eckhart E206.
 There is also an option to attend via Zoom -- contact one of the organizers to receive the Zoom link.
-Talks will be broken into two periods of 45 minutes each, with a 10 minute break in between for questions.
+Talks will be broken into two periods of 50 minutes each, with a 10 minute break after each half for questions/discussions.
 As UChicago consists of leading experts in the broad area of BunG, we have invited faculty and postdocs to give (and attend!) a majority of the talks.
+All talk recordings are uploaded to our YouTube channel.

 Prerequisites: Basic algebraic geometry: elementary knowledge of projective varieties, line bundles, (quasi-)coherent sheaves, morphisms (smooth, etale, flat), D-modules on varieties.
 Basic representation theory: finite-dimensional representation theory for reductive or semi-simple Lie groups and Lie algebras.